bambooforest/salos/BivalTyp.md

 - Which variables are you likely to use for statistical analysis and which we probably won’t need for it?

-(When a dataset has many variables it might be more convenient to work with a smaller version of it containing just what you need.)
+(When a data set has many variables it might be more convenient to work with a smaller version of it containing just what you need.)

 # `select` what you need

-The dataset `valency` contains a lot of textual data (examples and their translations), which won’t be used for any statistical analysis.
+The data set `valency` contains a lot of textual data (examples and their translations), which won’t be used for any statistical analysis.

 Let’s use the `tidyverse` function `select` and select only the variables you might need for further analysis: you just list them one after another as arguments of the function `select()`.

 Here we overwrite the object `valency`.
-(Do not panic, you always have access to the original dataset in case you need it.)
+(Do not panic, you always have access to the original data set in case you need it.)

 ``` r
 valency <- valency  %>% select(language_no, predicate_no, X, Y, locus, valency_pattern)